Introduction to Adobe Photoshop Shortcut Keys

 - Direct Selection while using Pen Tool – Use the Ctrl Key for direct selection while the Pen tool is activated.

-- Convert-Path to Selection – To transform the path drawn to a selection use the Ctrl key and click on the Path Name in Paths panel.
+- Convert-Path to Selection – To transform the path drawn to a selection, use the Ctrl key and click on the Path Name in the Paths panel.

 - Play with the blending modes by using the Shift key with + or –